a-gave/libremesh-ansible-playbooks/README_RECIPES.md

 # Build Recipes

 Create specific variables files for groups of devices.
-Then include in the playbook using the variable `libremesh_community_variables_file`.
+Then include in the playbook using the variable `libremesh_community_recipe`.

 [[_TOC_]]